Pre-Islamic Arabia: Territory

+The Arabian Peninsula is a region of great ecological and environmental diversity and has given rise to distinct forms of human occupation throughout the region.
+It has an area of 2.5 million km^{2} and includes the modern-day regions of Saudi Arabia, Yemen, Oman, the United Arab Emirates, Qatar, Bahrain, Kuwait, and parts of Jordan.
+The Peninsula has 7,000 km of coastline, and most of the interior is covered by vast wastelands called dunes.

 Before Islam, the territory implied by the word Arabia was different across many surviving sources, but it was not a synonym for the Arabian Peninsula.
 Instead, in the earliest sources, it encompassed both the peninsula, in addition to the steppe and desert wastes on the borders of Egypt and the Fertile Crescent.
 For Herodotus, an ancient Greek historian in the 5th century BC, "Arabia" refers to the areas as far out as eastern Egypt, the Sinai Peninsula, and the Negev.
 The Arabâya mentioned in Persian administrative sources includes the territory described by Herodotus, in addition to the areas of the Syrian desert.
-For Pliny the Elder, the Syrian desert itself was the territory of the "Arabia of the nomads".
+For Pliny the Elder, the Syrian desert (Arabia Deserta) itself was the territory of the "Arabia of the nomads".

 Prehistoric Arabia

-Prehistoric Arabia is the era of the history of the Arabian peninsula before its earliest documented civilizations.
 Early human migration into Arabia took place during the Paleolithic period.
 Human occupation was not continuous, but punctuated, heavily influenced by changing patterns of rainfall and precipitation, resulting in expansions, contractions, and migrations of early Arabian populations of humans.
 Among the earliest human settlements that have been found date back to 240–190 thousand years ago, and the oldest human fossils known from Arabia are over 80,000 years old.
 The earliest human populations likely migrated into Arabia from Africa, settling into the Eastern coastline.
 In the Neolithic period, Arabia witnessed a large demographic expansion, and humans began to widely settle the south and inland regions of Arabia.
 Eventually, by 6,000 years ago, the Arabian economy transitioned into one of nomadic pastoralism, but it continues to be debated if this technology spread into Arabia through the migration of Levantine populations where this practice had already been established, or if it was an internal development that may have come about from trade with the Levant.